ghorsington/COM3D2.i18nEx/README.md

 7. From `COM3D2_Localisation`, take `Script` and `UI` folders and copy them over into `i18nEx/English` of your Japanese game.

-8. **Remove `EngExtract.dll from your English game when you're done extracting all the text!**
+8. **Remove `TranslationExtract.dll from your English game when you're done extracting all the text!**

 9. Launch the Japanese game; if you have done everything correctly, you will now have i18nEx load the English translations into the game!